Research

-My research focuses on the intersection of race and immigration, and how these factors shape neighborhoods and the lives of residents.
-I’m particularly interested in understanding how Black immigrants are transforming Black neighborhoods and, more broadly, Black America.
+I'm an urban sociologist and a scholar of race and immigration.
+My current research focuses on how race and immigration shape neighborhoods and the lives of residents.
+I’m particularly interested in understanding how Black immigrants are transforming Black neighborhoods and, by extension, Black America.

 Recent Publications